Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: Introduction

 In either of the above scenarios, the ML-generated surrogate rewards are inaccurate and untrustworthy.
 On the other hand, if the true rewards are not statistically independent of input to the ML models (e.g., user features) that generate surrogate rewards, they are typically correlated with the surrogate rewards.
 Motivated by these practical considerations, we focus on the setting where the surrogate rewards are correlated with the true rewards, but their means may be arbitrarily misaligned.
 Importantly, we require the surrogate rewards to be computable for all experimental units -- both offline and online -- allowing joint observation of the surrogate and true rewards for online units.
 This joint observability is essential for debiasing the surrogate rewards and leveraging their correlation with the true rewards.
 We argue that this is not a restrictive assumption, as it clearly holds in both aforementioned scenarios.

-\subsection{Main Contributions}
+\subsection{Main contributions}

 We begin by introducing the setting of MAB with ML-generated surrogate rewards, which is relevant to a wide range of applications.
-In this new setting, we propose the Machine Learning-Assisted Upper Confidence Bound (MLA-UCB) algorithm that combine the online true rewards with ML-generated surrogate rewards for both offline and online units.
+In this new setting, we propose the Machine Learning-Assisted Upper Confidence Bound (MLA-UCB) algorithm that combines the online true rewards with ML-generated surrogate rewards for both offline and online units.
 MLA-UCB integrates the prediction-powered inference (PPI) approach \citep{angelopoulos2023prediction,angelopoulos2023ppi++} to improve estimation precision of mean rewards for each arm by leveraging the surrogate rewards.
 Algorithmically, unlike most UCB algorithms, our MLA-UCB algorithm does not require the knowledge of the variance, or the sub-Gaussian parameter, of the true or surrogate rewards.
-Instead, it constructs upper confidence bounds by inverting a one-sample t-test with a novel variance estimate and a time-dependent significance level.
+Instead, it constructs upper confidence bounds by inverting a one-sample t-test with a novel variance estimate and a round-dependent significance level.

 Under the assumption that the true and surrogate rewards are bivariate Gaussian, with an arbitrary unknown mean and covariance matrix, we derive a theoretical upper bound on the cumulative regret.
 The bound is never worse than the regret lower bound for MAB problems without surrogate rewards and strictly improves upon it when the correlation between surrogate and true rewards is non-zero for any suboptimal arm.
-In particular, the surrogate rewards is allowed to have arbitrarily large bias -- the regret reduction is achieved through variance reduction instead of direct data aggregation.
+In particular, the surrogate rewards are allowed to have arbitrarily large bias because the regret reduction is achieved through variance reduction instead of direct data aggregation.
 Even when the correlations are all zero, owing to the use of t-tests and a novel exact distribution analysis (Proposition \ref{prop: pp mean distribution}), our regret bound strictly outperforms the best available UCB algorithm \cite{cowan2018normal} at the second order in MAB problems with unknown reward variance and no surrogate rewards.
-We demonstrate the sizable efficiency gain of our MLA-UCB algorithm over the classical UCB algorithm that does not leverage surrogate rewards in various numerical studies.
+Moreover, we derive a lower bound for MAB problems with surrogate reward, which confirms the asymptotic optimality of our MLA-UCB algorithm with mild requirements on offline sample size.